 A few months later, LALDEF — in partnership with the Trenton Board of Education — launched FUTURO, a youth mentoring program for twelve Trenton High School students in their senior year.
 FUTURO now serves approximately 60 sophomores, juniors, and seniors each year in the greater Mercer County area.
 To date, the program has served nearly 500 first-generation immigrant teenagers and with few exceptions, all have completed college instruction.

-The concept of a community center to welcome and facilitate immigrant incorporation is not unprecedented in Trenton’s history.
-The International Institute of Trenton opened its doors in 1911 for “the welcoming of new arrivals, teaching them whatsoever they need in the new environment, providing necessary recreation, securing work, assisting in family problems and so far as possible thus bridging the chasm between the old and new life.”
+Five years later, LALDEF was still itinerant.
+Then in April 2013, LALDEF opened its first Welcome House — a community center to welcome and facilitate immigrant incorporation — on Chambers Street.
+The idea was based on The International Institute of Trenton, which opened its doors in 1911 for “the welcoming of new arrivals, teaching them whatsoever they need in the new environment, providing necessary recreation, securing work, assisting in family problems and so far as possible thus bridging the chasm between the old and new life.”
 (A History of Trenton, 1679-1929, The Trenton Historical Society).
-Since its opening in January 2013, the growing demand for services at Welcome House has served as testimony to the fact that LALDEF understands this population’s needs and is addressing them.
-During our regular office hours there is a continual flow of clients coming to request support or information from one or another of LALDEF’s services.
+The permanent residence allowed LALDEF to expand its ID Card program and serve a greater number of low-income immigrants.
+A year later, LALDEF had expanded to serve clients six days a week (instead of two), introduced adult English and computer literacy classes, and expanded its tax preparation program.